wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.III.2.

 <p class=fip id=p2>
-2.&emsp;The Holy Spirit is the idea of healing.
+2. The Holy Spirit is the idea of healing.
 <sup>2</sup>Being thought, the idea gains as it is shared.
 <sup>3</sup>Being the Call <em>for</em> God, it is also the idea <em>of</en> God.
 <sup>4</sup>Since you are part of God it is also the idea of yourself, as well as of all His creations.